arhtml/munafzahra/README.md

 - 👋 Olla, my name's Zahra ᵔᴗᵔ
-- 👀 A Jr. Fullstack Developer from Sumatra
+- 👀 A Junior Fullstack Developer and Robotic Technician
-- 🌱 Science Student who currently learning Coding autodidactly
+- 🌱 Even tho, I'm also a Public Speaker and Scientific Writer
-- 😲 I’m looking to collaborate at NASA if possible
+- 😲 Looking to collaborate at NASA if possible
 - 🤺 Started in the age 13 y.o (2020)

 <!---